 At Bannersnack, most of the 60+ team members are developers or UX designers; the marketing team consists of 13 people in the sub-departments of Content, SEO, Social, Email, and PPC.

-Different teams at Bannersnack relied on web analytics tools to track and measure traffic, but they didn’t have as clear a sense of how people were actually using the website once they got there, which meant they didn’t know what to start from to improve it.
+Different teams at Bannersnack relied on web analytic tools to track and measure traffic, but they didn’t have as clear a sense of how people were actually using the website once they got there, which meant they didn’t know what to start from to improve it.

 Despite all the tools we used to measure traffic, such as Google Analytics, we didn’t really know what our users were doing on our website or how they were using our online tool.
 Our goal was to start optimizing based on data, not assumptions—but we felt like we didn’t have enough information to make our process shorter and more efficient.